forkchili/step-meme-advices/README.md

 ### 0 - Unofficial rule

-There's an unofficial meme rule that you must keep in mind :
+There's an unofficial meme rule that you must keep in mind.
 Generally, in term of meme quality :

 **video game > video with sound > video without sound (or gif) > plain image**

-That rule is right, let's say 90% of the time.
-A nicely funny edited video will always be percived as higher quality than a random image on which you put some text.
+That rule is real maybe 90% of the time.
+A nicely funny edited video will always be perceived as higher quality than a random image on which you put some text.

-Keep in mind that hierarchy of content before starting your meme, as obviosuly, the better you go, the longer and time consumming to craft it will get.
+Keep in mind that hierarchy of content before starting your meme, as obviously, the better you go, the more time-consuming it will get.

-I am NOT saying that an image can't be funnier or better than a nice video, but my point being you REALLY must have a gem of an image and joke to compete with a video (in general).

-That's the reason why, my very first meme was a gif, but then it was only videos, to recently finish with a video game.

 Everybody can photoshop some text on the freaking lisa simpson board meme (not funny, stop doing that!!!), but not everybody can come up with a mario 64 rom hack level made with step logos ;)

+I am NOT saying that an image can't be funnier or better than a nice video, but my point is you REALLY must have a gem of an image and joke to compete with a video (in general).

+My very first meme was a gif, but then it was only videos, to recently finish with a video game.

 ### 1 - Find an idea

 As I said before, that is, in my opinion, the trickiest part, as comedy is hard.
-Source of inspiration could be anything : look at random youtube videos, remember stuff that made you laugh, search for stupidly ridiculous situations ect...
+Source of inspiration could be anything : look at random youtube videos, remember stuff that made you laugh, search for stupid situations ect...
 Anything could be the origin story of a meme.
 Just think about it and shape it !

 Example :
 I was at my desk and out of nowhere I remembered these lousy youtube tutorials you had in 2007, with no mic, awful music and writtings in notepad.
 I immediately thought "Hey !
 How about a parody of this but for step?!".
 The idea was so funny to me that I had to make it.
 During the whole creation process I was crying of laughter.
 THAT is idealy what you're looking for !